cuplsensor/cuplcodec/docs/specification/features.rst

    The URL from the encoder cannot include an absolute timestamp.
 This would need to be set each time the microcontroller is powered on (e.g. when the battery is replaced).

-.. feat:: Samples timestamped precise to one minute
+.. feat:: Samples timestamped by decoder
    :id: CODEC_FEAT_6
    :links: CODEC_SPEC_10

    All samples are timestamped relative to the time that the decoder is run.
 It is assumed that the time difference between when the encoded message is read (by a phone) and the time the decoder is run (on a web server) is much less than one minute.
+Timestamp precision is one minute.

    The timestamping algorithm is as follows:
    #.
 Samples are put in order of recency.